 The pandemic and its consequent lockdowns the world over caused social and economic disruptions took a terrible toll on the economies of nations and led to the worst recession highly comparable to The Great Depression.
 Summarily, one can safely say that COVID-19 brought the world to its knees and the struggles are not over yet.

 With the gradual reopening of the economies and high hopes by the nations across the globe, a new challenge is also emerging with what is now globally termed the “new normal”.
 This is the challenge of maintaining a balance between the prevailing lockdowns as well as preparing to reopen other locations/branches across states/regions and nations.

 While this presents a challenge to many companies, there are a few that see great opportunities and are ready to surf the tide and dominate the market by elevating their presence both at the local and international levels.

 - updating business descriptions and adding custom COVID-19 messages

-- updating your services to include such unique features such as home/office delivery, pick up and drive-thru among others
+- updating your services to include unique features such as home/office delivery, pick up, and drive-thru among others

 - managing online reputation,

 - responding to customer feedback and relationships, as well as

 - adding messaging to your local landing pages